Last Updated on

 As my family are on the other side of the world, it’s not easy to visit often as the flight is so long.
 Since having my children, I have tried to make it home every year or two to visit but other than that, we try to have video calls as much as possible.

 It’s not the same as being there in person but at least it allows them to hear English from someone else other than me.

 Being consistent can be difficult, and it can get quite tiring at times but which ever method you follow make sure that you stick with it.
 It may sometimes be tempting to switch to the majority language because it is easier, or your child will respond better, but it is not going to help your child in the long run and there is a chance they may become a passive speaker.

 I am quite strict and stick to OPOL (One Person One Language) with rare exceptions.
 In public or in a group of friends where everyone is speaking Italian, I continue to speak to my boys in English and I expect them to answer me back in English (even if sometimes I get strange looks from people around me).
 The exception would be if there are other children and I am speaking to all of them, in this case I would translate.

 I also try to have my boys talk to each other only in English where possible to reinforce it just a little more and we are getting there.

-I can happily say J4’s English is pretty much at the same level as his Italian, the only thing missing is his Australian accent, he hasn’t quite got that yet, though mine isn’t so strong anymore either having lived abroad for the last 10 years.
+I can happily say my four year old’s English is pretty much at the same level as his Italian, the only thing missing is his Australian accent, he hasn’t quite got that yet, though mine isn’t so strong anymore either having lived abroad for the last 10 years.

-With K2, we are having the same issues, but with the experience I have had it is much easier this time around, and with his big brother being another source of English I am not on my own.
+With my toddler we are having the same issues, but with the experience I have had it is much easier this time around, and with his big brother being another source of English I am not on my own.